TotallyInformation/node-red-contrib-infocache/docs/design.md

   to handle the fact that front-ends need to send a trigger on window.load AND on socket connected.
 - Allow reverse replay.
 Default is first-in-first out (FIFO) but should be able to replay as LIFO (last in, first out).
 - Allow replay of first, last or specific index position only.
+- Update status on new entry, visual warning if nearly full or full.

+## Caveats

+- Replayed messages are NOT exact copies of the original message.
+Only key data is saved in the cache.
+The msg.payload and topic/_socketId/user-id (as needed).
+  - Maybe other properties can be saved in the future but this is complex if we want to avoid costly cloning.

 ## Options Needed